How to downgrade Python version to 3.8 in Ubuntu 22.04?

 Posted under » Ubuntu » Python » Django on 1 Aug 2022

-If you use Django it is best that you use Python ver 3.8 because it supports more Python libraries than the latest version of Python (3.10).
-Python 3.8 supports Django version 3.1, 3.2, 4.0 and 4.1.
-Meanwhile Python 3.10 only supports Django 4 version.
+Python ver 3.8 is often used because it supports more Python libraries than the latest version of Python (3.10).
+For example, Python 3.8 supports Django version 3.1, 3.2, 4.0 and 4.1.
+Meanwhile Python 3.10 only supports Django 4 and above version.

-You can then create a virtual environment for your chosen Python version and with a chosen set of packages.
+You reate a virtual environment for your chosen Python version and with a chosen set of packages.

 web security linux ubuntu python django git Raspberry apache mysql php drupal cake javascript css AWS data